Ezetimibe Patient Tips

 - Medicines that interact with ezetimibe may either decrease its effect, increase its side effects, or change how other medicines work.
 Speak to your doctor or pharmacist about how drug interactions should be managed.

-- It is important to tell your doctor and pharmacist about all other medications you use, including prescription drugs, over-the-counter (OTC medicines) vitamins, herbs and dietary supplements.
+- It is important to tell your doctor and pharmacist about all other medications you use, including prescription drugs, over-the-counter (OTC) medicines, vitamins, and herbal and dietary supplements.
 Do not start using any medications without first talking to your healthcare provider.

 Tell your healthcare provider if you take:

-- Bile acid sequestrants (a medicine to lower LDL)
+- Bile acid sequestrants (a medicine to lower LDL cholesterol)

 - Cyclosporine (an immune system medicine)